Showing posts with label Tirupattur District. Show all posts

 29th December 2019.

-This 10th Century, Parantaka Chozha Period Nadukal or a Hero stone of type “Thoongu Thalai or Thooku Thalai” is found erected for a hero who sacrificed himself to Kotravai, at Vinnamangalam Eri banks.
-The Vinnamangalam Village was a part of Thondai mandalam during Chozhas and Pallavas period.
+In the 10th century, Parantaka Chozha Period Nadukal, or a Hero stone of type “Thoongu Thalai or Thooku Thalai” is found erected for a hero who sacrificed himself to Kotravai, at Vinnamangalam Eri banks.
+The Vinnamangalam Village was a part of Thondai Mandalam during the Chozhas and Pallavas period.

-This type of Hero stones are considered as a rare one, since only 4 numbers are identified in Tamil Nadu, till date.
-The word “Thoongu Thalai - தூங்கு தலை” – is inscribed, on a hero stone found at Thirumalaichery Village of Vellore District.
-With the available evidences, this types of sacrificing may be followed till 10th Century.
-The Thoongu Thalai, hero stones are mentioned in sangam literature Kalingathu Parani also, which reads as....
+This type of Hero stone is considered a rare one, since only 4 numbers have been identified in Tamil Nadu, to date.
+The word “Thoongu Thalai -தூங்கு தலை” – is inscribed on a hero stone found at Thirumalaichery Village of Vellore District.
+With the available evidence, this type of sacrifice may have been followed till the 10th Century.
+The Thoongu Thalai, hero stones are mentioned in Sangam literature, Kalingathu Parani, also, which reads as...

 “வீங்குதலை நெடுங்கழையின் விசைதொறும்